marioy47/blog-site/projects/cusotm-headers-footers/index.md

 So this plugin was created to solve those issues, and used an interface that was easier for them to use.

+## Technologies Used

+This is very simple plugin.
+It just adds content using the `wp_head` and `wp_footer` WordPress Hooks.

+For storing the code I created a new custom post type the supported additional meta information:

+- Placement of the code (header or footer)
+- _Firing_ priority
+- Page or pages where the code should be fired

+The hard part of this plugin was the creation of a black list of code patters that could not be added.
+This was achieved by using regular expressions that look for pre-defined patters on the code, and if one of those patters was found then that code would not be added to the header or the footer.

 ## Screenshots

 ### Custom Headers & Footers with JavaScript code